Scalingo/documentation/_posts/platform/app/2000-01-01-custom-error-page.md

 {% note %}
 We advise you to develop the simplest page, with everything inlined (CSS, image, etc.)
 {% endnote %}

+## Custom Maintenance Page

+Explain here the possible workflow to setup a maintenance page